AS_Family_Law_1900x544[1]

 Divorce and pensions can be a complicated area of the law and, as such, early legal intervention is recommended.
 When you are dividing your finances as part of a divorce settlement, pensions are often significant assets.

-Our specialist solicitors can assist you to make arrangements for your pension during divorce, so that you can swiftly reach a fair financial settlement.
-We’ve supported many clients to organise their pensions as part of divorce proceedings, including those with high value and complex finances.
+Our specialist pension solicitors can assist you to make arrangements for your pension pot during divorce, so that you can swiftly reach a fair financial settlement.
+We’ve supported many clients with complex finances, including substantial pension funds and pension benefits to organise their pensions as part of divorce proceedings.

-Our divorce lawyers can offer advice on protecting your pension, help you to settle pension disputes and provide guidance with the most appropriate options for dividing your pension.
-Such options may include:
+Our divorce lawyers offer professional advice on protecting your pension, settling disputes and guiding you through legally binding options for dividing pensions.
+These options may include:

-If you’re looking for legal advice about pensions on divorce, please get in touch with our expert lawyers today.
+If you’re looking for legal advice about pensions on divorce, including how to achieve a clean break, contact our expert lawyers today.

 Contact us on 0131 270 7700, visit our offices in Edinburgh, Glasgow, East Lothian, Shetland or Orkney, or fill in our enquiry form to request a call back.

-Pension sharing refers to a formal agreement used to split pension assets when a couple are getting divorced or dissolving their civil partnership.
-This can be decided voluntarily between the couple or by a court.
+Pension sharing refers to a formal, legally binding agreement used to split pension assets when a couple are getting divorced or dissolving their civil partnership.

 Our solicitors at Anderson Strathern can offer comprehensive advice on pension sharing on divorce, educating you as to the best options for your situation.